Art-Sells/Arells/Build-Notes.md

 - [Launch Store] - takes you to "My Store" if not [Connect Wallet]

 ### My Store
+- Modal that shows Large Image and Title once clicked.
 - Bottom-Center[+]<black.
 [Connect Wallet]-if not connected (SignUp/LogIn to Create/Edit {if not logged in})
 - PAP Logo Above Price After Purchase
 - After setting Price and Price After Purchase for sale {Art Listed For Sale Modal takes you to "Selling"}